omranisecurity/The-Hacker-Recipes/docs/src/web/config/http-headers/cors/index.md

 During a penetration test, exploiting CORS misconfigurations is difficult.
 The attacks may rely on manipulating a victim or even finding configuration issues on other domains (which can be out of scope).

-However, it's possible to get a Proof-of-Concept using JavaScript by registring a domain (to abuse a CORS misconfiguration).
+However, it's possible to get a Proof-of-Concept using JavaScript by regisetring a domain (to abuse a CORS misconfiguration).

 ### Tools